nilabhsubramaniam/ida/README.md

 ```

 ## Description
-VyaktigatavRtta is a modern resume builder application built using Angular (latest version), SCSS, and TypeScript for the frontend, Golang for the backend, and PostgreSQL as the database.
+IDA is a modern resume builder application built using Angular (latest version), SCSS, and TypeScript for the frontend, Golang for the backend, and PostgreSQL as the database.
+The application features an immersive user interface with a dynamic Three.js background animation that creates a starfield effect with cosmic nebula and subtle lighting.

 ---